-This case just pisses me off.
-This young woman was harassed, threatened, and humiliated by a man who should have just kept his d**k in his pants to begin with.
+This case ticks me off.
+This young woman was harassed, threatened, and humiliated by a man who should have kept his d**k in his pants.

 I do not believe Robin is alive.
 She went missing right before the trial for the lawsuit was to begin.
 Coincidence?
 I think not.
-I think some people were really worried over what would come from that.
+Some people were anxious about what would come from that.

-I believe Marquez, probably with the help of his step-brother, Romo and perhaps others, killed Robin and disposed of her body in a way it would never be found.
-I believe, as others do, that Will County Sheriff’s Office has been covering it up for 25 years by invoking the blue wall of silence.
+I believe Marquez, probably with the help of his step-brother, Romo, and perhaps others, killed Robin and disposed of her body in a way no one would ever find it.
+As others do, I believe the Will County Sheriff’s Office has been covering it up for 25 years by invoking the blue wall of silence.

-I also think it’s possible that some of those named in the lawsuit helped either commit the murder or dispose of the body or both.
+I also think that some of those named in the lawsuit helped either commit the murder, dispose of the body, or both.

 It makes me wonder if Robin knew something MORE about those officers than we know about.
-Something more than the sexual harassment, say, illegal activities such as money laundering, for example, going on within the police department.
-I just don’t get killing someone over an affair or even a lawsuit.
+Something more than sexual harassment, say, illegal activities such as money laundering, for example, within the police department.
+I don’t get killing someone over an affair or even a lawsuit.
 It seems petty and lame, to be honest.
-I’ve written and researched enough on police corruption to know that sometimes shit happens and police officers go the other way, all the while maintaining their good cop image and job.
+I’ve written and researched enough on police corruption to know that sometimes shit happens, and police officers go the other way while maintaining their good cop image and job.
 I think they wanted to silence her for way more than the affair.

 Or maybe they were just assholes who loved to bully and hurt people.
 Was Robin the first to disappear?
 The last?

 You know there’s a possible cover-up going on when LE doesn’t seem to care that Robin had an order of protection against Marquez AND written documentation of harassment by Marquez against Robin.
-Not to mention the fact that he was the LAST person seen with her on the evening she disappeared.
+Not to mention that he was the LAST person seen with her in the evening she disappeared.
 But, nope, let’s not give a shit about any of THAT.
-Let’s just look the other way. 😉
+Let’s look the other way. 😉

-I’m thinking that Romo and Marquez were the two men dropping Robin’s car off in Harvey.
-However, I was told that the tow truck belonged to two mob brothers who were brought up on federal drug charges around the time of Robin’s disappearance.
+I think Romo and Marquez were the two men dropping Robin’s car off in Harvey.
+However, I was told that the tow truck belonged to two mob brothers brought up on federal drug charges around Robin’s disappearance.
 So, now I have to wonder if the mob was in on this.
-Maybe that’s a long shot or sounds too TV-like, but nothing surprises me anymore when it comes to true crime.
+Maybe that’s a long shot or sounds too TV-like, but nothing surprises me anymore regarding true crime.
 I’ll tell you one thing – the mob knows how to make a person disappear forever.
-If Marquez had ties to the mob, then maybe at the very least, the mob disposed of her body.
+If Marquez had ties to the mob, then maybe, at the very least, the mob disposed of her body.

-And speaking of tow truck, do you know many tow truck companies that DROP off an abandoned car instead of TAKING it to a local pound or garage?
+And speaking of tow trucks, do you know many tow truck companies that DROP off an abandoned car instead of TAKING it to a local pound or garage?
 I don’t. 😉

-Robin was seen by her dad at 4 p.m. that day.
+Her dad saw Robin at 4 p.m. that day.
 Witnesses saw her at a gas station in Joliet after that.
 Some say Marquez was with her at the gas station.
-If that were the case, how did Marquez get Robin to meet him there?
+How did Marquez get Robin to meet him there if that were the case?
 Did he call her at home?
 What about phone records?
 Were there any calls placed to Robin on or around the day of her disappearance?
-If so, who made those calls and how long did they last?
+If so, who made those calls, and how long did they last?

 I want to know where Robin was between the gas station sighting and 10 p.m. when her car was found.
 We’re talking several hours here.
 Where was she taken to?
 Was she raped and tortured for hours?
-Or was she simply murdered right off the bat?
-Considering the people who may have been involved were major slime balls tells me the former could very well have happened and by more than one person.
-I think if she was raped and tortured, it was done as another way to punish her before ultimately killing her.
+Or was she murdered right off the bat?
+Considering the people who may have been involved were major slimeballs tells me the former could have happened by more than one person.
+If she was raped and tortured, it was done as another way to punish her before ultimately killing her.
 Make her suffer like she made them suffer.

-The fact that Robin’s purse was found days after she vanished, says to me this was an abduction/murder, because a woman doesn’t go anywhere without her purse.
-So, the theory that she took off willingly doesn’t ring true with me.
-I think it would have been a natural thing for her to take her purse with her.
-I also think if she willingly left, there would have been reported sightings of her throughout the years, and there has not been.
+The fact that Robin’s purse was found days after she vanished says this was an abduction/murder because a woman doesn’t go anywhere without her purse.
+So, the theory that she took off willingly doesn’t ring true to me.
+I think it would have been natural for her to take her purse with her.
+If she had voluntarily left, there would have been reported sightings of her throughout the years, and there have not been.

-This wasn’t a robbery gone bad either.
-Why would they take the credit cards but NOT the checkbook?
+This wasn’t a robbery gone wrong, either.
+Why would the perpetrators take the credit cards but NOT the checkbook?
 Why didn’t they take the camera?
-It was probably just a bad attempt to make it look like a robbery.
+It was probably a lousy attempt to make it seem like a robbery.
 Maybe that’s why her purse was found so close to where the car was.

-One also might wonder if dropping Robin’s car off with the keys locked inside and items of Robin’s still in the car, was made to look like her car broke down, she left to get help, and was abducted.
-From what I have been told, Harvey is not a very safe town.
+One might wonder if dropping Robin’s car off with the keys locked inside and items of Robin’s still in the car was made to look like her car broke down.
+She left to get help and was abducted.
+I have been told that Harvey is not a very safe town.
 I don’t believe Robin would have been there in the first place.
-Her father said at one time that she had never even been there as far as he knew.
-So, could the car have intentionally been dropped off here with the hope that somebody would break into it, leaving their DNA in the car?
+Her father once said she had never been there as far as he knew.
+So, could the car have intentionally been dropped off here, hoping somebody would break into it, leaving their DNA in the car?

-I believe that the wife of Marquez knows exactly what happened to Robin, but she’s probably too afraid to come forward.
+I believe that Marquez’s wife knows what happened to Robin but is probably too afraid to come forward.
 Who can blame her?
 Her husband might be a killer.
 I wouldn’t want to live with a secret like that.
 Can you imagine how that would be?
 You know what happened to this girl, but you have to keep your mouth shut.
 I think that would drive you crazy.
 But then again, maybe the wife was involved, too.
-Hell hath no fury like a woman scorned.
+Hell hath no fury as a woman scorned.